vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 [Vol.

 śrama.
 According to I. G. I. vol. XV p.
 60 there are five sacred confluences of the Alakananda, with other rivers viz. with Bhagirathi (Devaprayaga), Nandaprayāga, Karnaprayāga (confluence with Pind ar river).
 Rudraprayāga (confluence with Mandakini).
-Vişnuprayāga.
+Viṣnuprayāga.
 Vide U.P.
 Gazetteer for Garhwal, vol.

 36 pp. 2 and 140.
 Alesvara-see Brahmesvara.
 Alitirtha--( under Narmada) K. II.